awsdocs/aws-doc-sdk-examples/dotnetv3/Kinesis/README.md

-# Amazon Kinesis code examples for .NET
+# Amazon Kinesis code examples for the SDK for .NET

 ## Overview

 The examples in this section show how to use the AWS SDK for .NET with Amazon Kinesis features such as streams and consumers.

-Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.
-Amazon Kinesis offers key capabilities to cost-effectively process streaming data at any scale, along with the flexibility to choose the tools that best suit the requirements of your application.
+Amazon Kinesis makes it easy to collect, process, and analyze video and data streams in real time.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.